-- 1. Appropriate child care is unavailable and/or unaffordable.
-Appropriate child care is defined as a licensed childcare center or a family day care (home or an individual) chosen by the parent/caretaker relative to care for the child.
-The childcare provider must be 18 years old or older. - o Appropriate child care must be within a reasonable distance (within a 20-mile radius) of the parent/caretaker relative's home or worksite. - Appropriate child care must be affordable.
-Affordable formal childcare is childcare that is equal to or less than the established rates for the type of care according to the Division of Early Childhood Care and Development (DECCD) - 2.
-Informal child care by a relative or under other arrangements is unavailable or unsuitable.
-Unavailable or unsuitable child care shall be defined as a situation involving child abuse, neglect or an unsafe environment.
+- a.
+Appropriate childcare is unavailable and/or unaffordable.
+Appropriate childcare is defined as a licensed childcare center or a family day care (home or an individual) chosen by the parent/caretaker relative to care for the child.
+The childcare provider must be 18 years old or older. - o Appropriate childcare must be within a reasonable distance (within a 20-mile radius) of the parent/caretaker relative's home or worksite. - Appropriate childcare must be affordable.
+Affordable formal childcare is childcare that is equal to or less than the established rates for the type of care according to the Division of Early Childhood Care and Development (DECCD). - b.
+Informal childcare by a relative or under other arrangements is unavailable or unsuitable.
+Unavailable or unsuitable childcare shall be defined as a situation involving child abuse, neglect or an unsafe environment.
 If the parent/caretaker relative refuses to take the child to a particular day care center, he/she must inform the case manager of the reason for the refusal.
 The case manager must investigate to verify and substantiate the parent's claim of unsuitable childcare.
 Complaints involving child abuse, neglect or an unsafe environment will be reported to the MS State Health Department, Division of Child Care Facilities Licensure.
 The case manager must contact the DECCD representative to discuss the problem and determine what other childcare services are available in the area.
 The case manager will determine good cause for non-participation based on the investigation and information gathered.
-Parental complaints regarding a breakdown in receiving child care services or against a DECCD representative must be submitted in writing to the Director, Division of Early Childhood Care and Development, Mississippi Department of Human Services, Post Office Box 352, Jackson, MS 39205.
+Parental complaints regarding a breakdown in receiving childcare services or against a DECCD representative must be submitted in writing to the Director, Division of Early Childhood Care and Development, Mississippi Department of Human Services, Post Office Box 352, Jackson, MS 39205.
 The parent/caretaker relative may also contact the DECCD Resource and Referral telephone line (1-800-877-7882).